UX Designer · Healthcare SaaS · 2024

 Project Goal

-This project is about challenging the status quo of prioritizing business needs over user goals and finding better ways of balancing both.
+Signing up on a platform shouldn't be painful.
+This project is about challenging the status quo of prioritizing business needs over user goals — and finding better ways to balance both.

 Takeaway